How to Drive on Icy Roads

 Change Your Tires

 If cold, icy winters are common in your area, swap your regular tires for snow tires to gain more control.
 Snow tires have more contact edges than normal tires, allowing them to grip the road better.
-Also, the rubber on snow tires stays pliable in low temperatures, which helps provide better traction.
+Also, the rubber on snow tires stays pliable in cold temperatures, which helps provide better traction.

 - Think gradual.
 Quick movements, such as fast acceleration or sudden turns, have little effect on icy roads—you just spin your wheels or continue in the same direction.
 Slow your motions so your vehicle has time to respond.
-Brake gradually, too: Slamming on the brakes, even antilock brakes, can cause your car to slide.
+Brake gradually, too—slamming on the brakes, even antilock brakes, can cause your car to slide.
 To give yourself enough time to brake, allow up to 10 times the normal distance between your car and the car ahead of you.